COVID-19 pandemic in Florida: Second rise of cases (October 2020 – January 2021)

 October 23: Florida reported 16,500 deaths, and moved past New Jersey to become 4th in the nation in the number of deaths.

 October 24: A Florida Department of Health official in Orange County urged parents not to host birthday parties of any size, after half of the 30 attendees at an Orlando area birthday party contracted the virus.

-December 7: Florida Department of Law Enforcement (FDLE) agents raided the home of Rebekah Jones, a data scientist who was previously employed by the state and helped develop the state's COVID-19 Dashboard.
+December 7: Florida Department of Law Enforcement (FDLE) agents raided the home of Rebekah Jones.

-December 14: United Airlines flight 591 departed from Orlando, Florida with 164 people on board for a 5.5 hour flight to Los Angeles, California.
+December 14: United Airlines flight 591 departed from Orlando with 164 people on board for a 5.5 hour flight to Los Angeles, California.
 A 69-year-old man had respiratory distress on the flight, was given CPR, and the flight was diverted to New Orleans, Louisiana.
 The man died at a hospital, and his cause of death was listed as "acute respiratory failure; COVID-19".
 An emergency medical technician who performed the CPR later reported COVID-19 symptoms but received three negative test results.
 Two other passengers also took turns in performing chest compressions.
 A bag valve mask was used to provide oxygen, and there was no mouth-to-mouth resuscitation performed.

 December 17: The State of Florida reported 13,148 new cases, largest since July 16.

 December 31: A confirmed case of the new SARS-CoV-2 variant from the United Kingdom was reported in Florida.
 The patient is a Martin County man with no travel history.

 January 6, 2021: The CDC announced that it had found at least 22 confirmed cases of the more contagious SARS-CoV-2 variant in Florida.